hqnicolas/odoo-19-docker-compose/AboutRun.md

-What the provided `entrypoint.sh` script does, based entirely on its contents:
+What the`entrypoint.sh` script does, based entirely on its contents:

 ---